I Travel 2 Madagascar

 Kirindy-Belo-Bekopaka

-After breakfast, drive to the Tsingy of Bemaraha.
-There will be lunch at Belo Sur Tsiribihina after that you will head north on a drive-by land track well- known as World Heritage of Humanity by UNESCO.
-Cross the two rivers-Tsiribihina and Manambolo from a small car ferry before arriving at Bekopaka village.
+After breakfast, you'll drive to the Tsingy of Bemaraha.
+There will be lunch at Belo Sur Tsiribihina, after that you will head north on a drive-by land track, well-known as a World Heritage Site by UNESCO.
+Cross the two rivers, Tsiribihina and Manambolo, on a small car ferry before arriving at Bekopaka village.

 Main Destination: